Space Ranger2.0 (latest), printed on 11/26/2022

 mkfastq on the

-The spaceranger mkfastq pipeline can also be run with a samplesheet in the Illumina Experiment Manager (IEM) format.
-If you didn't sequence with sample indices, you'll need to use this format.
-Briefly look at
+The spaceranger mkfastq pipeline can also be run with a sample sheet in the Illumina Experiment Manager (IEM) format (example:

 If you encounter any preflight errors, refer to the Troubleshooting page.